 We can now write $h^2_{GH,k}$ and $\rho_{D_{GH},k}$ as functions of the variable $x=\ln a$:

-We now want to calculate the expressions of the dimensionless energy density of DE $\Omega_{D_{GR},k}$, the evolutionary form of the dimensionless energy density of DE $\Omega'_{D_{GR}.k}$, the pressure $p_{D_{GR},k}$, the EoS parameter $\omega_{D_{GR},k}$ and the deceleration parameter $q_{GR,k}$ for this case.\\ For the dimensionless energy density we start from Eq. (\ref{cledison5}).\\ Using the expression of $h_{GR,k}^{2}(x)$ obtained in Eq. (\ref{cledison7}), we obtain:
+We now want to calculate the expressions of the fractional energy density of DE $\Omega_{D_{GR},k}$, the evolutionary form of the fractional energy density of DE $\Omega'_{D_{GR},k}$, the pressure $p_{D_{GR},k}$, the EoS parameter $\omega_{D_{GR},k}$ and the deceleration parameter $q_{GR,k}$ for this case.\\ For the fractional energy density we start from Eq. (\ref{cledison5}).\\ Using the expression of $h_{GR,k}^{2}(x)$ obtained in Eq. (\ref{cledison7}), we obtain:

-Therefore, the expression of the dimensionless energy density of DE is given by:
+Therefore, the expression of the fractional energy density of DE is given by:

-We now want to calculate the evolutionary form of the dimensionless energy density of DE.\\ If we put $h^2_{GR,k}(x) \equiv A_4$, we have that Eq. (\ref{cledison11}) can be written as
+We now want to calculate the evolutionary form of the fractional energy density of DE.\\ If we put $h^2_{GR,k}(x) \equiv A_4$, we have that Eq. (\ref{cledison11}) can be written as

 Differentiating Eq. (\ref{renato-2!!!}) with respect to $x$, we can write:

 where $A_4''= \frac{d^2 h_{GR}^2(x)}{dx^2}$. \\ Using the general expression of $ h_{GR,k}^2(x)$ given in Eq. (\ref{cledison7}) or equivalently the expression of $\frac{d h_{GR,k}^2(x)}{dx}$ obtained in Eq. (\ref{cledison10}), we can write: